capactio/capact/docs/content-development/guide.md

 **Interface**

-It accepts a user input defined earlier and two TypeInstaces:
+It accepts a user input defined earlier and two TypeInstances:
 * postgresql - it's needed to get a database address
 * user - a database user to changes a password